GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Experiments

-\paragraph{Training details.} We perform block-wise optimization with a Gumbel-Softmax relaxation over the discrete assignments, followed by a scale-only fine-tuning.
-The temperature $\tau$ is annealed linearly from $2$ to $0.05$, and the scale factor $\kappa$ is annealed from $100$ to $500$, following the schedule used in the prior work MaskLLM~\citep{maskllm}.
-The training loss is the mean-squared error between the outputs of the full-precision and the quantized modules.
-For more details, please refer to Appendix~\ref{app:train_hparams}.
+\paragraph{Training details.} We perform block-wise optimization with a Gumbel-Softmax relaxation over the discrete assignments, followed by scale-only fine-tuning only for 2-bit Llama experiments.
+Please see Appendix~\ref{app:train_hparams} for details.

-\paragraph{Within-block staging.} For the Llama models, we do not optimize all quantized layers inside a transformer block jointly under the block reconstruction loss.
-Although this joint formulation is the most natural choice, and is used by prior work such as \citet{aqlm} and \citet{chen2025efficientqat}, we found it to be suboptimal in our setting.
-The block reconstruction loss is only a surrogate for the final quality of the quantized model, and the signal it provides is not equally informative for all layers in the block: for layers that appear earlier in the computation graph, their effect on the block output is mediated by all subsequent operations, so the block-level loss is a more indirect signal for them than for later layers such as the MLP.
-This intuition is consistent with the staged strategies used by \citet{qtip} and \citet{quipsharp}, which also partition the block and optimize one group at a time rather than all layers jointly.

-Based on this, we adopt the following staged schedule within each block.
-Ideally, the query and key projections would be optimized jointly, since what matters for attention is their interaction through the attention logits rather than the reconstruction of each matrix in isolation.
-For larger models this joint optimization becomes expensive, so as a cheaper approximation we first optimize the query and key projections \emph{independently}, each under its own linear reconstruction loss.
-We then freeze them and optimize the value and output projections jointly under the self-attention output reconstruction loss.
-Finally, we freeze the attention layers and optimize the MLP projections under the full block reconstruction loss.
-Once a block is quantized, it is frozen, and the next block is optimized using inputs produced by the already-quantized prefix of the network, which makes the compression aware of the quantization error accumulated so far.
+\paragraph{Within-block staging.} For dense models, we found that optimizing all quantized layers in a Transformer block jointly under a block reconstruction loss was suboptimal, despite being the natural formulation used in prior work~\citep{aqlm,chen2025efficientqat}.
+We instead use a staged schedule: query and key projections are first optimized independently with linear reconstruction losses; value and output projections are then optimized jointly under the self-attention output reconstruction loss; and the MLP projections are optimized last under the full block reconstruction loss.
+After a block is quantized, it is frozen, and subsequent blocks are optimized using inputs from the already-quantized prefix, making the procedure aware of accumulated quantization error.
+We provide further motivation and details in Appendix~\ref{app:within_block_staging}.

-For Kimi-K2.5, we do not apply this within-block staging: each non-shared expert is considered on its own and its linear layers are optimized jointly under the corresponding reconstruction loss.